 FDU2 Divers in RIMPAC 2014

-The Royal Navy website contains this article describing the participation of divers from Portsmouth-based Fleet Diving Unit 2 (FDU2) in the biennial Rim of the Pacific (RIMPAC) Exercise 2014 off San Diego with other divers from the US, Royal Australian, Royal Canadian, Chilean, Japanese, Royal Netherlands and Royal New Zealand Navies (see entry for 23 Jul 14).
+The Royal Navy website contains this article describing the participation of divers from Portsmouth-based Fleet Diving Unit 2 (FDU2) in the biennial Rim of the Pacific (RIMPAC) Exercise 2014 off San Diego with other divers from the US, Royal Australian, Royal Canadian, Chilean, Japanese, Royal Netherlands and Royal New Zealand Navies (see entry for 23 Jul 14 in News Archive 47).
 They have been taking part in night dives to find and remove mines.

 More RIMPAC 2014 photos here.

 The BBC website contains this article including a video showing HMS Bangor coming to the aid of BBC Breakfast weather presenter Carol Kirkwood when she experienced technical problems with her weather forecast graphics.

 HMS Bangor (MCM1 Crew 8) is currently berthed at Plantation Quay next to the Science Centre in Glasgow (see entry for(MCM1 Crew 8) is currently berthed at Plantation Quay next to the Science Centre in Glasgow (see entry for 29 Jul 14 in News Archive 47).

 Eligibility of HMS Brecon and HMS Ledbury personnel for South Atlantic Medal

 From a written Ministerial Statement to the House of Lords on 29 July 2014:to the House of Lords on 29 July 2014: